Business Insider Is Hiring A Research Analyst For Our Paid Research Service

 - Three or more years of professional experience preferred

-This role would be an excellent way to develop a career as an analyst, market researcher/consultant, or business journalist.
+This role would be an excellent way to develop a career in digital media, market research/consulting, or business journalism.

 If interested, please email a short cover letter, writing samples, and resume to Marcelo Ballvé ([email protected]).
 Thank you in advance.